Autodesk/synthesis/README.md

 * Driver practice & strategy
 * Code emulation

 Developed solely by FIRST students, Synthesis is built with a direct focus on the FIRST community.
-At the start of this year, we made the project fully open source so that we can better involve the community.
-This way, contributors can help make Synthesis better or modify Synthesis to better suit their team’s needs.
+We've also made the project completely open source in order to better involve the community.
+This way contributors can help make Synthesis better or modify Synthesis to better suit their team’s needs.

 For more information on the product itself or the team, visit http://synthesis.autodesk.com/